NavirInc/Normes-De-Developpement-WordPress/README.md

-# DEVELOPMENT STANDARDS - WORDPRESS
+# DEVELOPMENT STANDARDS FOR WORDPRESS

 We aim to deliver lean websites to our clients, which means they should be fast, easy to edit, and easy to maintain over the long term.
-To facilitate the maintenance of multiple sites in the long term, we want them to be programmed uniformly, as much as possible.
+Also, to facilitate the maintenance of multiple sites, we want them to be programmed uniformly as much as possible.
 These desires obviously impact the choice of technologies and working methods.

 The goal of this guide is therefore to provide clear guidelines to the programmer.